 You should get at least one font cartridge.
 I LOVE Lyrical Letters for fonts.
 I also love Sesame Street Fonts.
 It’s all just personal preference.
 The cases that are orange on the sides are font cartridges and the blue ones are mostly images.
 Green are educational.
 Now, that doesn’t mean that they only are those things.
 You’ll find images on font carts and fonts on image carts.
 You’ll find all kinds of things on the education carts, especially My World and My Community.
 Well, I love them all.

 The below information is only relevant to older machines, like the Expression, Personal and Cricut Create.
-These are not things you would need with a Cricut Explore.
+These are not things you would need with newer Cricut machines.

 The Jukebox can hold 6 Cricut cartridges at once.
 It can also hold the overlays and booklets inside it.
 I think it is a MUST HAVE if you’re planning on using Design Studio.
 It keeps you from having to switch cartridges all the time.
-This was extremely helpful for me when I was doing this ABC Book project a few years ago.
+This was extremely helpful for me when I was doing this ABC Book Cricut Cuttlebug Project Front Cover project a few years ago.
 It would have taken me forever if I’d had to keep switching cartridges all the time.

 Cricut Design Studio Software is software made by Provo Craft.
 Your Cricut works with your computer and your cartridges to make specially created cuts.
 YOU NEED A COMPUTER FOR THIS!
 Not only can you create your own designs using all of the Cricut cartridges you have, you can also download designs other people have made (found in different places on the Internet).
 The only catch is, you can’t cut anything that you don’t have a cartridge for.
 Here’s something I used Design Studio to create: 15 b’day card, Alley Book and Top Secret Book .